You have Medical Assistant Training Questions. We have Answers!

 Will I be a certified Medical Assistant at the end of this program?

-You will get a certificate of completion at the end of the program.
-You can sit for the National Healthcareer Professionals certification exam to become a CCMA.
+At the end of this program, you will receive a certificate of completion and sit for the National Healthcareer Professionals certification exam to become a CCMA.

 Are there any types of special immunizations required to work in this field?